About Cold Sores

 The cold sores first form blisters on the lips and inside the mouth.
 The blisters then become sores.
 In some cases, the gums become red and swollen.
 In other cases, the virus also leads to a fever, muscle aches, eating difficulties, a generally ill feeling, irritability, and swollen neck glands.
 These symptoms can last up to 2 weeks.

 After a child is initially infected, the virus can lie dormant without causing any symptoms.
-But it can reactivate later, typically after some sort of stress like a cold, an infection, hormonal change, menstrual periods, or even before a big test at school.
-If the virus is reactivated it can cause tingling and numbness around the mouth and a blister.
+But it can reactivate later, typically after some sort of stress like other infections, fever, sunlight, cold weather, menstrual periods, or even before a big test at school.
+When the virus is reactivated, it can cause tingling and numbness around the mouth before blisters appear.

 Usually, HSV-1 causes cold sores in the mouth or face, and herpes simplex virus type 2 (HSV-2) causes lesions in the genital area, resulting in genital herpes.
 But sometimes, HSV-1 can cause genital lesions as well, especially if someone has received oral sex from an infected partner.

-Cold sores from HSV-1 usually go away on their own within 5 to 7 days.
+Cold sores from HSV-1 usually go away in about a week.
 Although no medications can make the infection go away, some treatments are available that can shorten the length of the outbreak and make the cold sores less painful.

 Cool foods and drinks can help relieve discomfort, and acetaminophen may also ease the pain.
 Aspirin should not be given to kids with viral infections since it has been associated with Reye syndrome.